Sepoy (horse): Racing career

 Sepoy became the first horse since Rancher (1982) and Bel Esprit (2002) to win all three legs of the Blue Diamond series as a two-year-old.

-Sepoy went on to win 10 of his 13 starts, including 4 at Group 1 level.
+Sepoy went on to win 10 of his 13 starts, including 4 at Group One level.

 Sepoy would become Australian Champion Two Year Old in 2011 and Australian Champion Three Year Old Colt/Gelding in 2012.

 Stud career

 Sepoy acted as a shuttle stallion for Darley Stud between both the northern and southern hemispheres.

-Sepoy was retired from stud duty after the 2021 breeding season and will spend his retirement at Woodlands Stud in the Hunter region of New South Wales.
+Sepoy was retired from stud duty after the 2021 breeding season and will spend his retirement at Woodlands Stud in the Hunter Valley of New South Wales.